 Some of the most frequent customers at brothels were young men in the military.
 Venereal disease was so common in the 1800s that it killed just as many military men as war.
 It also left many able-bodied men unfit for battle.

-In 1864, in order to prevent the spread of disease, The Contagious Diseases Act was passed.
-In towns that were situated near naval bases, any woman (even if she wasn’t a prostitute) who was suspected of carrying a sexually transmitted infection was forced to undergo a medical examination.
+In 1864, to prevent the spread of disease, The Contagious Diseases Act was passed.
+In towns situated near naval bases, any woman (even if she wasn’t a prostitute) suspected of carrying a sexually transmitted infection was forced to undergo a medical examination.
 If a woman resisted, she would be strapped down to a table.
-If it was discovered that she was infected, she would be forced into hospitalization for up to three months.
+If it were discovered that she was infected, she would be forced into hospitalization for up to three months.

 While the risk of contracting venereal diseases was high for prostitutes, they were actually much healthier than average working-class women because they did not have to endure grueling 14-hour workdays in factories.